 Financial Aid is Available to Those Who Qualify

 The transitional doctorate curriculum was developed by doctoral educators, subject matter experts, and experienced distance education designers.
 It is based on the 28 entry-level doctoral competencies.
-Each aspect of the program has been scrutinized and approved by educators at our regional accreditor, WSCUC.
-The online delivery method has been developed and refined over the last six years in our undergraduate degrees and post-graduate Doctor of acupuncture and Oriental medicine (DAOM).
+The online delivery method has been developed and refined over the last six years in our undergraduate degrees and post-graduate Doctor of Acupuncture and Oriental Medicine (DAOM) program.
 It has been tremendously well received and embraced by students at all levels of computer literacy.
 The curriculum has been vetted by PCOM alumni since fall 2015.